robertbenson/docker_openai_custom_weather_demo/README.md

 The user is invited to enter a natural language prompt, free format, with suggested guidelines.

-OpenAI will determine the model arguments for building JSON code for calls to a weather api and will call the relevant api's as appropriate for the prompt.
+OpenAI will determine the model arguments for building JSON for calls to a weather api.
+The setting up, and processing the return data will be handled by the model.
+The actual api call itself is a predefined api.
+In this case, openweather is used to augment model data.

+Any other weather agency could be used to fulfil the user requirements.

-In the example code, 3 locations are used in the prompt, 3 api calls would therefore be expected to return data to the model.
+In the example code, 3 locations are used in the prompt, 3 api calls would are expected to return data to the model.

-Using the information in the user prompt, the model will determine a considered response using context and inferences.
-The number of api calls is decided by the model.
+Using the information in the user prompt, the model will make a response using context and inferences.

-All response information is formatted by the model.

 ## Customisable Prompt
 ### Usage